 Training and Safety:

 Safety is a top priority at GPRS.
 All of our technicians receive extensive on-site training, attend a mandatory manufacturer’s training course, and complete OHSA 10-hour construction training.
-Specifically, our new techs ride with senior technicians to observe each application and learn to interpret the GPR data.
-After completing the manufacturer’s training course, the techs will return to the field with the senior technicians who now act in a supervisory role as the techs hone their skills and prepare to enter the field fulltime.
+Specifically, our new technicians ride with senior technicians to observe each application and learn to interpret the GPR data.
+After completing the manufacturer’s training course, the technicians will return to the field with the senior technicians who now act in a supervisory role as the technicians hone their skills and prepare to enter the field fulltime.

 For more information on the following topics, click below: